Last Updated on August 30, 2024 by Kittredge Cherry

 My title was “field director” of ecumenical witness and ministry, while Steve was “field director” of AIDS ministry.
 We each edited a monthly newsletter.
 I was in charge of “Keeping in Touch” (or KIT for short) while he handled “ALERT” (AIDS Legislation Education Research Treatment).
 Being employed at MCC headquarters was a bit like working at the Vatican, and Steve unveiled some of the mysteries for me by explaining the intricate web of influential figures and their roles in shaping the church.
 He knew a lot because he had been in MCC since 1975, ministering in Chicago and Hartford before moving to Los Angeles.
 MCC ministers, especially his chaplain Nancy Radclyffe, were essential caregivers who helped him through the early years after his diagnosis.

 Our jobs required a lot of travel, and I sometimes took care of Steve’s cats while he was out of town.
 I remember how excited he was when he returned from meeting President Bill Clinton at the first AIDS Prayer Breakfast at the White House in 1993.
-Steve was also the very first person who ever told me about email, urging me to sign up for CompuServe.
+Steve was also the very first person who ever told me about email, urging me to sign up for the then cutting-edge CompuServe dial-up online service.

 Steve’s relentless fascination with glamorous female celebrities never ceased to baffle me.
 One of his biggest claims to fame was his ground-breaking 1985 interview with Tammy Faye Bakker as an out gay clergyman with AIDS, and rightly so.
 It made a huge impact and is still available as a YouTube video.
 He often retold the story with genuine admiration for Tammy Faye, extreme make-up, evangelistic style and all.